-We are excited to launch the “One Tablet per Child” campaign to purchase at least 10 tablets for each of the 250 kindergarten schools supported across the island.
-These 5-6 year old students need the ability to continue their learning and lessons at home until schools are again open for operations.
-We know these tablets will also be beneficial for their parents learning and assistance with assignments.
+In February 2021 PACE Canada launched the “One Tablet per Child” campaign to purchase educational tablets for each of the 250 Early Childhood schools that PACE supports across the island.
+These 5-6 year old students need the ability to continue their learning and lessons at home until schools are again open for full in person learning.

-The device is the onetab which has been developed by the onebillion foundation.
-It is a robust, dedicated tablet designed to deliver reading, writing and numeracy in the child’s own language – anywhere. onetab comes in a durable protective case with an optional solar charger, thereby eliminating the need to rely on access to an electrical outlet.
+The onetab device was designed and developed by the onebillion foundation, and is a robust, dedicated tablet designed to deliver reading, writing and numeracy – anywhere. onetab comes in a durable protective case with an optional solar charger, thereby eliminating the need to rely on access to an electrical outlet.
 It boots straight into onecourse, in the correct language.
 The onetest module allows teachers and parents to evaluate the progress of the student at regular intervals.

 PACE promotes early childhood education with a special focus on children of pre-school age in situations of racial, cultural or economic disadvantage.

 In the rural mountains of Jamaica, PACE found early on that children come to schools without electricity, without telecommunications and without even the colored felt pens North American children take for granted.
 How will they take their place in an increasingly borderless and electronic world?
 How will they be equipped to ensure their economic and cultural future?
 This has now been made more difficult by the COVID-19 pandemic which has closed schools and kids need to learn at home.

 This campaign is intended to seek financial support for PACE’s continued effort to ensure many of these children have access to technology in their home schooling which is necessary to prepare them for the future and today’s global electronic world.